 The graph below shows the total number of confirmed COVID-19 cases per million people.
 The number of cases, however, are dependent on a country’s testing capacity and strategy.
 Low numbers of cases could reveal successful containment or they could indicate an inability or choice not to test widely.
 A steep slope could indicate high levels of transmission, a rapid increase in testing capacity, or a change in testing strategy to include, for example, asymptomatic or mildly ill people.

-The graph below shows the total number of COVID-19 cases per million people and the doubling time of cases.
 A longer doubling time indicates a lower rate of transmission.
 The doubling time is less dependent on testing capacity as long as the capacity does not change over time—which it often does.
 We would consider a country with few confirmed cases and a long doubling time to be successfully containing the outbreak, although low testing capacity could still be a factor.
 In many cases a long doubling time may suggest that containment measures are starting to take effect.
 On the other hand, few cases and a short doubling time may suggest that the outbreak is spreading quickly, and the number of cases is set to increase.

-The graph here is similar to those above, but rather than cases they show the number of confirmed COVID-19 deaths per million people and the death doubling time.
 Using the number of deaths when assessing containment has advantages and disadvantages.
 The number of deaths may be a more consistent measure than the number of cases, because they are less likely to vary with testing capacity or strategy.
 However, making international comparisons may be difficult because countries may have different rules for registering deaths due to COVID-19.
 For example, the total number of registered deaths appears high in Belgium, where all non-hospitalized people displaying symptoms of COVID-19 are included in the official coronavirus-related deaths figures, compared with other countries where only laboratory-confirmed cases are counted.
 One disadvantage to using data on deaths is that they depend to some extent on the demographics of a given country; for example, countries with many elderly people tend to have more deaths from COVID-19 per capita.
 Death rates may also depend on access to high-quality health care in a given country (see next section).

 It is important to remember that deaths are a lagging indicator, since they generally occur two to three weeks after disease onset.
 Changes in the death doubling time could indicate that the quality of medical care is increasing or decreasing (see next section), or that the number of infections were entering or exiting their peak some weeks ago.